BishopFox/BrokenHill/docs/gcg_attack.md

 ## Large language models: how do they work?

 I'm not going to make you an LLM PhD here.
-For purposes of this discussion, all you need to know is that LLMs are very complex systems that examine the text they're given, then attempt to add more text at the end.
-They do this mostly based on approximate statistical likelihoods that they absorbed during their training.
+For purposes of this discussion, the main thing you need to know is that LLMs are very complex systems that examine the text they're given, then attempt to add more text at the end, based on approximations of statistics that they absorbed during their training.
 If they're configured in a way that allows the output to be different each time ("non-deterministic output"), there is also a random chance factor that can guide the course of the generated text down other paths.
-LLMs don't "reason", or "think", and they're certainly not self-aware, although their output can often seem to exhibit those qualities because they've absorbed so much information from sources written by humans.

-If you're familiar with Markov chains, you can think of an LLM as being a very complex Markov chain generator, except that unlike a traditional Markov chain generator, the LLM is influenced by the entire set of text it's received so far, not just the most recent element.
+If you're familiar with Markov chains, you can think of an LLM as being a very complex Markov chain generator, except that the LLM is influenced by the entire set of text it's received so far, not just the most recent element.
+If you've heard of [the "Chinese room" thought experiment](https://en.wikipedia.org/wiki/Chinese_room), you can think of an LLM as a very good approximation of a "Chinese room" for purposes of this discussion.<sup>[Footnote: analogies](#analogies)</sup>

 For example, an LLM trained as a chatbot may receive the following text: